MrSkroob/Accounting/README.md

 1. Ensure that any "PE.db" does not exist.
 2. Run "init_database.py" once. (located under "Utils")

-# If you want to convert a CSV file to a .db file, please do the following:
+# If you want to convert a CSV file to a .db file:

 1. Create a ConvertedCSVs folder and ImportedCSVs folder (if they don't exist!) and parent them under the Utils folder.
 2. Place the CSV you want to convert under "ImportedCSVs".